 Professor Nigel Gilbert is a computational social scientist with a background in engineering.
 His approach to understanding society is to apply the rigour and tools of science and engineering to social scientific issues, using computational methods.
 He was one of the first to use agent-based models in the social sciences, in the early 1990s, and has since published widely on the methodology underlying computer modelling, and on the application of simulation for applied problems such as understanding commercial innovation, managing environmental resources such as energy and water, and supporting public policy decision-making.

 Kelly Boazman joined CECAN in September 2017 as the Centre’s Impact Manager, having spent ten years working in various research-related roles at the University of Surrey.
 Before joining CECAN, Kelly was the Director of Operations for Industrial Doctorates in the Centre for Environment and Sustainability, where she established a first-of-its-kind industrial doctorate programme entirely funded by industry.
-Kelly has worked closely with academics, researchers and industrial partners, building up a strong background in stakeholder engagement and complex project management within an inter-disciplinary setting.
-Kelly is a qualified PRINCE2 Practitioner and holds a first degree in French Studies from the University of London Institute in Paris and a Postgraduate Certificate in Social Research Methods from the University of Surrey.
+She is a qualified PRINCE2 Practitioner and holds a first degree in French Studies from the University of London Institute in Paris and a Postgraduate Certificate in Social Research Methods from the University of Surrey.

 Dr Thomas Roberts is an environmental sociologist who focuses on public perceptions and understanding of environmental policy interventions.
 He has extensive experience of using a wide range of qualitative research methods to evaluate environmental policy.
 In particular he is interested in exploring the implications of climate change for healthcare, the skills and training required to facilitate the transition to a zero-carbon economy and consumption and waste disposal practices.